How to Travel Norway on a Budget: Our Best Tips for an Affordable Trip Around Norway

 A foreign visitor once told me: “There is something very different about this town and this country.
 It seems like there is no struggle at all.
 For anything.”

 Growing up in what I like to call the real “great white north” might not have given me the same general perspective of Norway as others have.

 Neither is it a preferred backpacking destination for kids out of college, and much of the reason for that has to be that it's a country with an average annual salary of $73,000.

 Prices in a proportional range make it expensive to visit on a budget.
 Five million Norwegians share the benefits of oil reserves with an estimated value of $813 billion.
 Is it possible to get by on a budget?
 Well.
 In a way.

-A bed to sleep in will probably be your biggest expense traveling through Norway.
+A bed to sleep in will probably be your most significant expense traveling through Norway.
 Sleeping outside is a no-go for about ten months of the year.